finos/FDC3/README.md

 If you are an existing individual or corporate user of the FDC3 standard, we would love to hear from you: just email [fdc3@finos.org](mailto:fdc3@finos.org) with details about how you are using the standard.

 If you'd like to be listed as a user of the standard, you can directly send a pull request to update the [FDC3 website](https://fdc3.finos.org/): upload your logo to [this folder](https://github.com/finos/FDC3/tree/master/website/static/img/users) and update [this file](https://github.com/finos/FDC3/edit/master/website/data/users.json) with your company's details.
-If listing your logo publicly requires legal evaluation, you can reach out privately to the [FDC3 Product Management Committee](mailto:fdc3-pmc-private@finos.org).
+If listing your logo publicly requires legal evaluation, you can reach out **privately** to [FDC3 Maintainers](mailto:fdc3-pmc-private@finos.org).

 # Getting Involved